Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 - Have all family members use scabies medicine.
 Tell all sex partners and anyone who has shared your clothing or bed for the past month about the scabies.
 Tell them to ask their healthcare provider for scabies medicine even if they have no itching, rash, or burrow marks.

 - Do not have close body contact with anyone until the scabies mites are gone.
-Talk to your healthcare provider about how long you need to wait.
-Also ask about public places to avoid, such as the gym.
+Talk to your provider about how long you need to wait.
+Ask about public places you should avoid, such as the gym.

-You may return to school or work 24 hours after using scabies medicine.
+- Return to work or school 24 hours after using scabies medicine, or as directed.

 Write down your questions so you remember to ask them during your visits.